SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      !--------------------------------------------------------------!
    /

-Cartesian coordinates of atoms.
-The first column indicates the element.
+Cartesian coordinates of atoms are specified in a reduced coordinate system.
-Next three columns specify Cartesian coordinates of the atoms.
-The number in the last column labels the element.
+First column indicates the element, next three columns specify reduced Cartesian coordinates of the atoms, and the last column labels the element.

 Output files
 ^^^^^^^^^^^^